 While you might have thought that borscht was the quintessential Russian soup, the beetroot-based meat and vegetable broth is one of the most popular and best-known Russian soups, but its origin is claimed by Ukrainians.
 Shchi is resolutely Russian.

 I’ll tell you more about my Russian cabbage soup recipe in a moment, but first, can I ask a favour?
-If you’ve cooked any of our recipes from Russia or beyond and you’ve liked them, please consider supporting Grantourismo so we can continue publishing recipes and food stories.
-This post lists ways to support Grantourismo but here are a few suggestions…
+If you’ve cooked any of our recipes from Russia or beyond and you’ve liked them, please consider supporting Grantourismo.
+You could make a donation to our original Cambodian culinary history and cookbook on Patreon; or buy something on Amazon, such as one of these cookbooks for foodie travellers or classic cookbooks for serious cooks.
+Now let me tell you about my Russian cabbage soup recipe for shchi.

 Easy Russian Cabbage Soup Recipe for Shchi, The Most Russian of Soups – And Vegan!

+Russians love their comforting soups and my family was no exception.
+If baboushka wasn’t making borscht, she was cooking a big pot of shchi.
 While Russians make warming soups for the winter, and cold soups for summer, my baboushka made borsht and shchi year-around, even in the scorching Australian summers.

-However, I’ve opted to share the vegetarian version called shchi vegetarianskiye – although it’s a vegan shchi recipe if you give the sour cream a miss – and not just because it’s Veganuary.
+Baba always included some sort of meat in her soups – beef, oxtail, pork, or chicken.
+However, I’ve opted to share the vegetarian version called shchi vegetarianskiye – although it’s a vegan shchi recipe if you skip the sour cream – and not just because it’s ‘Veganuary’.
 I think this has so much flavour as it is.

+No more tips.
 This is a super easy Russian cabbage soup recipe – easier than borscht as there’s no beetroot to fiddle around with and no meat stock to make.

 Russian Cabbage Soup Recipe for Shchi